 A draft Corporate Strategy 'A Plan for West Devon' was considered in July 2021 with a period of consultation scheduled during the summer.
-The Draft

-Corporate Strategy can be foundhere.
-The final strategy will be considered for adoption in September 2021.

-The final Corporate Strategy will be accompanied by detailed delivery plans setting out how we will work towards the desired outcomes.
+The Corporate Strategy can be found here.
+This was adopted in September 2021 and was accompanied by detailed delivery plans setting out how we will work towards the desired outcomes.